build-on-aws/content/posts/validation-tool-for-aws-iot-rules/index.md

 ---
 title: "A Tool to Validate AWS IoT Rules SQL Statements"
-description: In this post, we explore how to validate AWS IoT Core Rules Engine Rules SQL Statements, by introducing a validation tool .
+description: In this post, we explore how to validate AWS IoT Core Rules Engine Rules SQL Statements, by introducing a validation tool.
 tags:
   - iot
-- awsiot
-- iotrulesengine
+  - iot-rules-engine
   - validation
+  - sql
+  - aws
 authorGithubAlias: alinadima
 authorName: Alina Dima
 date: 2023-07-26